alexnjh/apan50-kube-demo/README.md

   <br>

-  6. __We can verify this by running the describe command on the pod name and look at the current requested resources of the nginx pods.
-To get the pod names run __"kubectl get pods --selector=app=nginx"__
+  **6. We can verify this by running the describe command on the pod name and look at the current requested resources of the nginx pods.
+To get the pod names run "kubectl get pods --selector=app=nginx" **

       ```
       kubectl describe pods nginx-69cc54b656-lpbf9